It’s all about timing. Here’s some insight into how and why flight prices fluctuate — so you can lock in the cheapest fares for your next trip.

 Set up Price Alerts

 Looking for the cheapest flights?
-Skyscanner can help you find the best flights, hotels and car rental deals for your next trip.
+Skyscanner can help you find the best flight, hotel and car rental deals for your next trip.